shatha12/Classification_Job_Change_Prediction/README.md

 because it helps to reduce the cost and time as well as the quality of training.

 Our Project is designed to understand the factors that lead a person to leave their current job.

-We will predict the probability of a candidate to look for a new job or will work for the company.
+We will predict the probability of a candidate to look for a new job or work for the company.

 ## Question/Need :